 - Assisted in drafting an application for delivery up of film footage which was required in order to finish a time-sensitive documentary due to be broadcast on national television.

-Luke has experience of investment treaty arbitrations regarding claims for expropriation and breach of fair and equitable treatment.
+Luke has experience of investment treaty arbitrations under bilateral, multilateral and regional investment treaties regarding claims for expropriation and breach of the fair and equitable treatment standards.
 He has also assisted with the recognition and enforcement of arbitral awards against states and has experience of the law of state immunity.
-Examples include:

 - Assisted a European state with the recognition and enforcement of five arbitral awards obtained under the UNCITRAL rules and administered by the Permeant Court of Arbitration in The Hague.
 The case raised issues regarding state immunity, the New York Convention, freezing injunctions against foreign states and security from the English courts whilst the awards were being challenged in jurisdictions abroad.

 - Assisted in providing advice to a state-owed entity on the recognition and enforcement of several awards obtained against CIS states.
-The case concerned detailed examination of numerous provisions of the State Immunity Act 1978 and the likelihood of obtaining interim-remedies pending the execution of the awards.
+The case concerned detailed examination of the State Immunity Act 1978 and the likelihood of obtaining interim-remedies pending execution of the awards.